Masaya Matsuura: Career

-Technological development occurring during the 1990s generated increased interest in Matsuura in creating computer-based music and from this field Matsuura soon transitioned into interactive music and music video games.
-In 1993 Matsuura became the first Japanese musician to release a CD-ROM, The Seven Colors, for which he was awarded the "Multimedia Grand Prix".
-In June 1996, after having produced 10 albums with Psy-S (and four "best of" albums), Matsura quit the band, and focused his attention on his multimedia projects.
+Technological development occurring during the 1990s generated gained interest in himself creating computer-based music and from this field, and soon transitioned into interactive music and music video games.
+In 1993, Matsuura became the first Japanese musician to release the Macintosh CD-ROM, The Seven Colors, for which he was awarded the "Multimedia Grand Prix".
+In June 1996, after having produced 10 albums with Psy-S (and four "best of" albums), he left the band and focused his attention on his multimedia projects.

-Matsuura founded the Tokyo-based production company, NanaOn-Sha, and began development of video games.
-The first major project would be a unique game fusing hip-hop rhythms the visual talents of American illustrator Rodney Greenblat from California.
-Released in December 1996 in Japan, PaRappa the Rapper is regarded as one of the first modern rhythm games.
-Matsuura's talent for combining music and video game play would again be demonstrated with his 1999 release of the generative music game Vib-Ribbon, and would cement his position as one of the founders of the music game genre.
+The same year, he founded the Tokyo-based production company, NanaOn-Sha, and began the development of video games.
+After said company's Japan-only debut release of Tunin'Glue, their first major project was revealed to be a unique game—which combines hip hop rhythms with the visual talents of American illustrator Rodney Greenblat from California.
+Released in December 1996 in Japan, PaRappa the Rapper is regarded as one of the first modern music video games, specifically being dubbed the first rhythm game.
+Matsuura's talent for combining music and gameplay would later be demonstrated with his 1999 release of the generative rhythm game Vib-Ribbon (Acquired by MoMA in 2012), and would cement his position as one of the pioneers of the music video game industry.

-In 2003, Matsuura together with NanaOn-Sha was responsible for the production of the audio portion of Sony's third generation robotic dog toy, AIBO (model ERS-7).
-This included both music and sound effects.
+Together with said company in 2003, they were responsible for producing the audio portion of Sony's third-generation robotic dog toy, AIBO (model ERS-7).
+This included both music and sound design.

-In 2004, he was awarded the "First Penguin" award by the International Game Developers Association (IGDA) for his innovative contributions to the video game industry.
+In 2004, he was given the "First Penguin" award by the International Game Developers Association (IGDA) for his innovative contributions to the video game industry.

-Music albums
+Discography

-Masaya Matsuura has released 10 music albums with Psy-S, 4 "best of" albums with Psy-S, and 2 solo albums.
+Masaya Matsuura has released 10 studio albums and 4 greatest hits albums with Psy-S, and 2 solo albums.
 All albums were released under the Sony Music label.